giapnguyen-innomize/training-new-intern/README.md

 ### Merge request

-- rule?
 - Makes sure to provide a clear title that summarizes the changes.
 - Discribes the purpose of the request.
 - Assign to relevants reviewers.
 - Makes sure all requirements are meet.
-    _In a team, all the members can reviews each other._
+- In a team, all the members can reviews each other.

 ### Communicate convention